-Dual-purpose bikes or adventure bikes have the tyres and ABS to handle road riding and off-road riding.
+Dual-purpose bikes or adventure bikes can have the tyres and possibly ABS to handle road riding and off-road riding.

 Choosing a bike

-Choose a bike you can life upright by yourself.
+Choose a bike you can lift upright by yourself.
 There are many different forms of dirt-bike riding, each with a style of bike designed specifically for that purpose.

 Find out more about the different types of off-road bikes available here.